 Siti has had no contact with her family since that day.

 When an ethnic Malay leaves Islam to follow Jesus, their families may continue to love them and accept their decision.
 However, families may also turn on their loved ones, believing they have shamed the family and Islam.
 Muslim background believers in Malaysia have been turned in to religious authorities by their families, had their children taken from them, and experienced treatment that is similar to Siti’s story.
+Following Jesus costs them their family.

 Muslim background believers need discipleship and support as they try to follow Jesus under difficult circumstances.
 Pray that ethnic Malays who choose to follow Jesus will have fellowship with other believers.
 Ask God to strengthen them in the midst of persecution.